hieuchi911/hieuchi911.github.io/_projects/1_project.md

 <div class="caption">

 </div>
+In addition to this, as shown in the above table, factual consistency of human lables for XSUM is significantly low in comparison with CNN-DM, despite being reported to have superior performance when evaluated on TRUE, SummaC Benchmark and AnyScale Ranking Test for Hallucinations.
+For both XSUM and CNN-DM are abstractive summarization benchmarks, this result shows that XSUM is more difficult, and also supports the claim and that factual consistency does not fully correlate with LLM hallucinations.

-Prior to this, we also got similar results for models of size 300M-1B.
+Prior to this, we also got similar results for models of size 300M-1B:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">